keatmin/stanford-cars-gcp/README.md

 4. Training summary

 ## 1. Results Summary
-All training is done using 1-cycle policy.
+All training is done using [Leslie Smith's 1-cycle policy](https://arxiv.org/pdf/1803.09820).
 Preprocessing methods and EDA is done in *0_preprocessing_and_EDA.ipynb*

-Training time is calculated based on the time it takes for on the GCP VM NVIDIA Tesla P1
+Training time is calculated based on the time it takes for the GCP VM NVIDIA Tesla P1 to train the whole model.

 Notebook | Details | Test Accuracy | Precision | Recall | Epochs | Training time
 :---: | :---: | :---: | :---: | :---: | :---: | :---: